pyrohost/desktop/README.md

 ## License

-pyrodactyl™ Copyright © 2024 pyro.host
+pyrodactyl™ Copyright © 2024 Pyro Host Inc.

-pyro Desktop™ Copyright © 2024 pyro.host
+Pyro Desktop™ Copyright © 2024 Pyro Host Inc.

-pyro Desktop™ and its source code is licensed and distributed under Pyro Source Available License.
-Please see the [LICENSE](https://github.com/pyrohost/desktop/blob/main/LICENSE) file for more information on your rights to use pyro Desktop.
+Pyro Desktop, available at https://github.com/pyrohost/desktop, is licensed by Pyro Host Inc. under the [Pyro Source Available License (PSAL)](https://github.com/pyrohost/legal/blob/main/licenses/PSAL.md).
+Your access to and use of content in this repository is governed by the terms of the PSAL.
+If you don't agree to the terms of the PSAL, you are not permitted to access or use content available in this repository.